mathisonian/awesome-visualization-research/README.md

 ## Visual Forms
 - [Arcs, Angles, or Areas: Individual Data Encodings in Pie and Donut Charts](https://research.tableau.com/sites/default/files/Skau-EuroVis-2016.pdf) - Robert Kosara's study on reading accuracy with pie charts.
+- [Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods](https://www.jstor.org/stable/2288400?seq=1#page_scan_tab_contents) - Classic paper with ranked lists of how well people decode visual cues.
 - [Stacked Graphs – Geometry & Aesthetics](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) - In this paper Lee Byron & Martin Wattenberg introduce the streamgraph, a new type of stacked chart which was popularized by The New York Times.
 - [Sunburst Chart](http://www.cc.gatech.edu/~john.stasko/papers/infovis00.pdf) - the sunburst chart is a radial alternative to a treemap